jofalk/Xcbwin/README.md

 Currently the class provides methods to:

-*  Draw Lines, Circles, Points, Rectangles and Text
+*  Draw lines, circles, points, rectangles and text
-*  Plot Functions
+*  Plot functions
+*  Save screenshot of drawing
 *  Change the color
 *  Handle keyboard events